 FPIC is a guiding principle and should be applied to all RSPO members throughout the supply chain.
-Refer to RSPO approved FPIC guidance ('FPIC and the RSPO; A Guide for Members', October 2015.
+Refer to RSPO approved FPIC guidance ('FPIC and the RSPO; A Guide for Members', October 2015).

-Criterion (new) Guidance 4.6 Where there is a conflict on the condition of land use as per land title, the unit of certification should show evidence that necessary action has been taken to resolve the conflict with relevant parties.
+Criterion (new)) Guidance 4.6 Where there is a conflict on the condition of land use as per land title, the unit of certification should show evidence that necessary action has been taken to resolve the conflict with relevant parties.
 A mechanism should be in place to resolve any conflict (Criteria 4.2 and 4.6).
 Where operations overlap with other rights holders, the unit of certification should resolve the issue with the appropriate authorities, consistent with Criteria 4.2 and 4.6.
-4.7 For indicator 4.7.1 the unit of certification must be coherent with the Social and Environmental Impact Assessment.
-The growers and processors will demonstrate that the communities consented to the initial planning phases of the operations prior to the new issuance of a concession or land title to the operator.
-4.8 When there is a conflict over land tenure and easements for property title and / or possession rights, growers must show evidence of the necessary actions they have taken to resolve the conflicts with the relevant parties.
-When operations overlap with other rights holders, companies should resolve the matter with the appropriate authorities.
-Pre-existing and customary rights will be respected.
+In the event that in the FPIC process, it has been identified that compensation is necessary, it is essential to have all the documentation that supports the negotiation process and the compensation agreement reached, with its respective calculation methodology.
+4.8 It is recommended that the unit of certification follow the conflict resolution procedure (criterion 4.2, 4.6, 4.3, 4.4) giving priority to direct dialogue or other alternative means of conflict resolution.